-- (a) Amendments may be offered in any committee or subcommittee by any member of the House, subject to the following deadlines: - (1) For the period when the Legislature is not in session, and during the first 45 days of a regular session, an amendment by a member who is not a member of the committee or subcommittee considering the bill shall be filed by 6 p.m. of the day (excluding Saturdays, Sundays, and official state holidays) prior to the committee or subcommittee meeting.
+- (a) Amendments may be offered in any committee or subcommittee by any member of the House, subject to the following deadlines: - (1) For the period when the Legislature is not in session, and during the first 45 days of a regular session, an amendment by a member who is not a member of the committee or subcommittee considering the bill shall be filed by 6 p.m. of the day (excluding Saturdays, Sundays, and official state holidays) before the committee or subcommittee meeting.

-- (2) After the 45th day of a regular session and during any extended session, an amendment by a member who is not a member of the committee or subcommittee considering the bill shall be filed by 6 p.m. of the day (including Saturdays, Sundays, and official state holidays) prior to the committee or subcommittee meeting. - (3) During any special session, an amendment by a member who is not a member of the committee or subcommittee considering the bill shall be filed no later than 1 hour prior to the committee or subcommittee meeting. - (b) Notwithstanding the foregoing, subject to approval by a majority vote of the House, the Rules & Calendar Committee may establish special amendment deadlines and procedures for appropriations bills, implementing bills, and conforming bills, as defined in Rule 12.5, as well as for bills proposing any reapportionment or redistricting of the state's legislative or congressional districts.
+- (2) After the 45th day of a regular session and during any extended session, an amendment by a member who is not a member of the committee or subcommittee considering the bill shall be filed by 6 p.m. of the day (including Saturdays, Sundays, and official state holidays) before the committee or subcommittee meeting. - (3) During any special session, an amendment by a member who is not a member of the committee or subcommittee considering the bill shall be filed no later than 1 hour before the committee or subcommittee meeting. - (b) Notwithstanding the foregoing, subject to approval by a majority vote of the House, the Rules & Calendar Committee may establish special amendment deadlines and procedures for appropriations bills, implementing bills, and conforming bills, as defined in Rule 12.5.